rianne2501/library/README.md

 ## Api-Endpoints
    This is how you use the codes
 ## User Authentication
 - POST /user/register: Register a new user.
- **RESPONSE**
 ```
+   //JSON CONTENT BODY
+{
+    "username": "",
+    "password": ""
+}
+   //The Following Section are Response
    //Register Succesfull
 {
   "status": "success",
   "access_token": "[Your Token]",